 Lefty politicians have their own visions of Utopia, and it excludes capitalists like Mr. Soichiro Fukutake.
 Capitalism is good, Fukutake believes, except for the fact that too many people serve it, and it benefits too few.
 It has served him exceedingly well as the owner of Berlitz Language schools and 275 nursing homes.
 He left his home land because “Japanese capitalism is excessively materialistic, consumerist”.
 While he resides in New Zealand today, he has a vision for Japan as well as the resources to construct it.

 Mr. Fukutake envisions communities of happy old people living rich fulfilling lives.
-Believing the elderly should demonstrate by example.
-That life is worth living and ends happily.
+Believing the elderly should demonstrate by example, that life is worth living and ends happily.
 Mass production and mass consumption are not his solution.
 He advocates for industrious communities that produce no waste.
 If this sounds like some plutocrat’s pipe dream, then come to Naoshima.

 It is a five square mile island in the Japanese Inland Sea south west of Osaka.
 It began as a fishing village centuries ago, became an industrial waste dump during the county’s boom years, and now with Fukutake’s help it’s an Art Mecca to the world.
 Naoshima took a giant step towards art and architectural tourism twenty years ago when this capitalist decided his fellow countrymen were hopelessly and deplorably consumerist.
-Fukutake, enlisted to fix that problem by introducing a new culture.
+Fukutake decided to fix that problem by introducing a new culture.

 Thus, renovating the industrial waste heap of an island into a Shanrgri la of art.
 First step he engaged Pritzker Prize winning architect Takeo Ando to design three spectacular art museums, an expensive hotel and transform the village.
 The most dramatic of the three museums became home for five of Fukutake’s own Monet canvases, plus stunning James Turell’s, and Walter De Maria’s displays.
 His museum is entirely underground, but the galleries are dramatically open to the sky and weather from above.